WSU-kduncan/cicdf25-CalebMcCool/README-CI.md

 - Assistance with creating the .yml file: Chatgpt
   - prompt: "Give me an example .yml github workflow which logs in and builds a docker image"

+**Part 3:**

+- Assistance with editing the tag and metadata: Chatgpt
+  - prompt: "What is the most efficient way of updating a workflow yml file which only deals with the 'latest' tag to incorporate version and docker metadata retrieval".